 Students from other schools

-Parents wishing to enrol children at St Mary’s Campus for Year 11 2018, who do not currently attend St Peter’s Campus are asked to contact the office and request an enrolment pack to be sent out.
-The enrolment period runs until May 1.
-Enrolments received by this date will be considered by the enrolment committee when they meet during May.
+Parents/Carers wishing to enrol children at St Mary’s Campus for Year 11 2022, who do not currently attend St Peter’s Campus are asked to contact the St Mary’s Campus office and request an enrolment pack to be sent out.
+The enrolment period runs until May 28 2021.
+Families that have submitted all enrolment documentation by this date will then be contacted for an enrolment interview at the College.

 Once an application is received, it will be placed onto the waiting list for that year group and will be reviewed in line with other applications when a position becomes available.
 Positions are determined against the enrolment criteria when a position becomes available rather than how long they have been on the waiting list.

 A small number of places in schools in the Diocese of Maitland-Newcastle may be available to students on visas who share our Catholic faith and ethos.
 At the present time, no students with a visa subclass 500 are able to be enrolled into diocesan Catholic schools.

 For more information, please see the Enrolment of Students on Visas Policy.

 Provider name: Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle